-1. Establish a Proper Cleansing Routine
+Healthy Scalp Tip 1: Establish a Proper Cleansing Routine

-For a healthy scalp, wash your hair every 2-3 days.
+For a healthy scalp, wash your hair every two to three days.
 If you wash your hair more often, you’re at risk of drying out your scalp.
-Washing your hair less often than three to four times per week can cause an unhealthy buildup of oil and dirt on your scalp which can clog follicles and slow hair growth.
+Washing your hair less often than three to four times per week can cause an unhealthy buildup of oil and dirt on your scalp, which can clog follicles and may slow hair growth.

-Make sure to brush your hair daily with a natural bristle brush to increase circulation, redistribute scalp oils, and slough off dead skin and debris that can obstruct healthy hair growth.
+Make sure to brush your hair daily with a natural bristle brush to invigorate blood circulation on the scalp, redistribute scalp oils, and slough off dead skin and debris that can obstruct healthy hair growth.
 When shampooing, gently massage your scalp with your fingertips to remove dead skin and promote blood flow.
 Once a month, use an exfoliating mask.
-Look for one at your local beauty store, or make your own by adding sugar to your regular shampoo.
+Look for one at your local beauty store or make your own by adding sugar to a small amount of your regular shampoo.
 (Hint: Before trying a DIY mask, do a skin test first to check for allergies.
 If your skin is sensitive to the mask, don’t apply it to your scalp.)

 Most people avoid putting conditioner on their scalp because they don’t want to weigh down their hair or they think it’ll make their scalp oilier.
-But if your scalp is dry, you’ll definitely want to condition your scalp.
-It’s just like moisturizing your face after washing it!
+But if your scalp is dry, you’ll definitely want to condition it after shampooing.
+It’s a bit like moisturizing your face after washing it!

-6. Examine Your Diet
+Healthy Scalp Tip 6: Examine Your Diet

-If you suffer from scalp dryness, you might need to supplement your diet with Omega-3’s and fish oils.
+If you suffer from scalp dryness, you may want to supplement your diet with Omega-3’s and fish oils.
 Both can help provide your skin with more moisture, including your scalp.
 Talk to your doctor about which supplements will work best for you to promote a healthy, moisturized scalp.